ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

     :end-before: DOC include end: Top

-There are two "cakes" here.
+There are two "cakes" or mixins here.
 One for the lazy module (ex. ``CanHavePeripherySerial``) and one for the lazy module implementation (ex. ``CanHavePeripherySerialModuleImp`` where ``Imp`` refers to implementation).
 The lazy module defines all the logical connections between generators and exchanges configuration information among them, while the lazy module implementation performs the actual Chisel RTL elaboration.